-The members of Group Management do not conduct any major additional activities outside their areas of responsibility in corporations, institutions, or foundations organized under private or public law.
+The members of Group Management (except for Bernd H. J. Bothe in his role as CEO ad interim as well as Felix Thöni as member of the board of directors of Industrieholding Cham AG and of Raiffeisenbank Cham) do not conduct any major additional activities outside their areas of responsibility in corporations, institutions, or foundations organized under private or public law.
 Neither do they have any permanent executive or advisory functions in any major Swiss or foreign companies, interest groups, or political parties.